lucasOlivio/MultithreadGame/README.md

 3. Open and run the solution.

 To test the performance without the threads comment the lines 273 and 299 and then uncomment the lines 274 and 300 in Engine.cpp

+## How to play

+- W/A/S/D move the camera
+- SPACE shoots the balls